 Tailored from £7,700 per person excl. flights

-Leave your mark on the world of the white continent with an Antarctica wildlife and whale-watching holiday with a twist – you’ll be participating in ocean research and a study on the feeding habits of humpback whales.
+Leave your mark on the world of the white continent with an Antarctica wildlife and whale-watching holiday with a twist – you’ll be participating in ocean research and a study on marine mammals.

-You’ll join a whole team of experts on a mission to discover how and why humpback whales migrate thousands of miles to feeding grounds in the Southern Ocean, learning about how these creatures find krill and how global warming is impacting the distribution and volume of krill, which in turn affects whale populations.
+You’ll join a whole team of scientists on a mission to discover how and why humpback whales and other species migrate thousands of miles to feeding grounds in the Southern Ocean, learning about how these creatures find krill and how global warming is impacting the distribution and volume of krill, which in turn affects whale populations.

 If you’d like a little more time to unwind after a long journey to Ushuaia, there is the option available for a complimentary pre-arrival day in the city, which won’t impact your Antarctica trip.